mlswg/mls-combiner/draft-ietf-mls-combiner.md

 Within the MLS working group, there are various ways to approach PQ security
 extensions:

 1. A single MLS ciphersuite for a hybrid post-quantum/traditional KEM.
-The
-2. ciphersuite can act as a drop-in replacement for the KEM, focusing on hybrid
-3. confidentiality but not authenticity, and does not incur changes elsewhere in
-4. the MLS stack.
-As a confidentiality focus, it addresses the the harvest-now /
+The ciphersuite can act as a drop-in replacement for the KEM, focusing on hybrid confidentiality but not authenticity, and does not incur changes elsewhere in the MLS stack.
+As a confidentiality focus, it addresses the the harvest-now/decrypt-later threat model.
-5. decrypt-later threat model.
 However, every key epoch incurs a PQ overhead cost.

-6. Mechanisms that leverage hybridization as a means to not only address the
-7. security balance between PQ and traditional components and achieve resistance
-8. to harvest-now / decrypt-later attacks, but also use it as a means to improve
-9. performance of PQ use while achieving PQ authenticity as well.
+2. Mechanisms that leverage hybridization as a means to not only address the security balance between PQ and traditional components and achieve resistance to harvest-now / decrypt-later attacks, but also use it as a means to improve performance of PQ use while achieving PQ authenticity as well.

 This document addresses the second topic of these work items.